-It's not uncommon for there to be a gap between the amounts of sex each person in a relationship wants.
-Though I often work with women whose sex drives are much lower than their partners, a growing number of women are discovering that their drive is higher than their husband's.
+It's not uncommon for a gap to exist between the amounts of sex each person wants in a relationship.
+Though I typically work with women whose sex drives are much lower than their partners, a growing number of women are discovering that their libido is higher than their husband's.

-Because our society equates being a man with always being horny, any kind of discussion around a man having the lower sex drive in a relationship can bring up all kinds of shame on both sides of the bed.
+Because our society equates "being a man" with always being horny, all discussions of men with lower sex drives brings up all kinds of shame on both sides of the bed.

-A woman may feel unattractive or undesirable and the man may feel abnormal.
+When her man shows less interest in sex, a woman may feel unattractive or undesirable, and the man may feel abnormal.

 The number one thing to remember is to not slip into blame or shame around the issue.
-Approach the sexual problem just like any other challenge in your relationship: together with an open mind and heart.
+Approach the sexual issue just like any other challenge in your relationship: together, with an open mind and heart.

 There are a dozen things that can affect a man's ability to get or maintain an erection and they have little to nothing to do with their partner.

-Beyond showing the how a divorce and throw a man's emotional strength off kilter, it illustrates the damaging affects stress and anxiety have on a man's sex drive and shows us that that men are uncomfortable talking about performance issues in the bedroom.
+Not only does this research illustrate the damaging affects of stress and anxiety on sexual drive in general, it also shows us that men feel uncomfortable talking about performance issues in the bedroom.

-If stress seems to be a factor, encourage your partner to talk to a therapist, begin a meditation practice, get some exercise, or play golf with his buddies.
-These are great ways to work through worries and decrease stress.
+But if stress remains a continuous factor, lovingly encourage your partner to talk to a therapist, begin a meditation practice, get some exercise, or play golf with his buddies.
+These are great ways to work through worries, blow off steam, and decrease stress.